 Practicing self-care is a great way to stay on track with your recovery.
 If you need a little more accountability and motivation, consider enrolling in the aftercare program at Mission Harbor.
 We offer continuing recovery services for people who have successfully completed inpatient treatment.
 Individuals in our aftercare program can get access to a variety of programs, like career counseling, goal setting, legal advice, academic support, and more.

-Call us today at (805) 209-4433 to learn more about the services we offer at our Santa Barbara treatment center.
+Call us today at (805) 209-4433 to learn more about the services we offer at our Santa Barbara and Southern California treatment centers.